-Today marks the sixtieth anniversary of James Dean’s untimely death.
-James was 24-years old and had starred in just three movies when he died.
+Today marks the sixty-fifth anniversary of James Dean’s untimely death.
+James was 24-years old and had starred in just three movies (only one of which was released) when he died.
 In many ways he was just beginning.
 Still, he’s one of the few Classic Hollywood actors who’s fame survived the test of time.
-Since his death James has only gained in popularity and he’s not just a talented actor anymore, he is a legend.
+Since his death James has only gained in popularity and he’s not just a talented actor anymore; he is a legend.
 He is one of those rare stars that transcends generations: it’s not just grandmothers who had a crush on him, it’s their granddaughters too.

 So what is it about James Dean that makes him so iconic?
-For one thing, he was exactly what Hollywood needed.
-It was the fifties and times were changing.
-Kids did not want to live the life that their parents wanted and they did not relate to them, generation gaps were created.
-But Hollywood did not reflect that.
+His time defying status started early, because he was exactly what Hollywood needed.
+It was the fifties and the times they were a-changin’.
+Kids did not want to live the life that their parents wanted and they did not relate to them, generational gaps were created.
+But Hollywood and the movies it created did not reflect that.

-Films did not show teenagers struggling and parents faltering, the actors were gentlemen and the actresses were ladies.
-Even though the new medium of television brought the harsh reality of the world into your living room, films were still showing a perfect place with perfect people.
+Films did not show teenagers struggling and parents faltering.
+They did not show the disconnect between the geneartions and the world outside changing.
+Instead, parents on screen were always stern but fair and the teenagers cheerful and innocent.
+Even off-screen the actors were expected to be gentlemen and the actresses ladies.
+Though the new medium of television brought the harsh reality of the world into your living room, films were still showing a perfect place with perfect people.
 People the new generation could not relate to.
 Then came James Dean.
 An outsider, a loner-he was the antithesis of everything a well-behaved person was supposed to be.
 Surly, rude, confident and rebellious.
 Teenagers identified with him instantly.
-He was also a member of the famous Actor’s Studio, which taught him the now famous Method Acting.
+James was also a member of the famous Actor’s Studio, which taught him the now famous Method Acting.
 A new way of acting that defied the old-fashioned style of older icons like Laurence Olivier.
 On top of that, he was handsome with a devil-may-care attitude.
 Girls loved him and boys wanted to be him.
 He was the face of the new generation.

 In 1955 girls were crying over the loss of a beloved young actor.
-Now in 2015 Taylor Swift is heard on the radio swooning: ‘You’ve got that James Dean, daydream look in your eyes’.
+In 2015 Taylor Swift was heard on the radio swooning: ‘You’ve got that James Dean, daydream look in your eyes’.
 Proving that even a short life can have a lasting impact and that you’re not truly dead until your forgotten.